mstange/samply/Readme.md

  - `sample` and the dtrace `@[ustack()] = count();` script do not capture sample timestamps.
 They only capture aggregates.
 This makes it impossible to see the sequence of execution.
  - The Instruments command line tool does not allow specifying the sampling interval or to capture all-thread-states (wall-clock time-based) profiles.
 This means that you often have to initiate profiling from the UI, which can be cumbersome.
  - Instruments is not open source.
+ - Instruments only profiles a single process (or all processes system-wide).
+It would be nice to have a profiler that can follow the process subtree of a command.
  - Instruments is unusably slow when loading profiles of large binaries.
 For example, profiling a local Firefox build with debug information hangs the Instruments UI for ten minutes (!).
  - Instruments has bugs, lots of them.
  - It misses some features, such as certain call tree transforms, or Rust demangling.